c-blake/nimp/README.md

 non-package-maintainers "massage" imperfect packages to be more compliant with an installed package set.
 For example, I have had a tiny patch I keep against
 @alaviss 's `nim.nvim` package.
-With a patch file, and simple NimScripts, I allow "nimp up" to reverse my patch, git pull, & re-apply my patch, allowing me to stay up-to-date-but-for-my-patch.
-One can also use these to make otherwise `nimp`-uninstallable packages installable as per the next section.
+With a patch file, and simple NimScripts, I allow `nimp up` to reverse my patch, `git pull`, & re-apply my patch, allowing me to stay up-to-date-but-for-my-patch.
+One can also use these to make otherwise `nimp`-uninstallable packages work fine as per the next section.

-As evident from `nim.nvim` above, `nimp get|up` also work on *non-Nim repos* and things not in `packages.json`.  `nimp u`  runs in parallel and is usually very fast (10 seconds to git pull *the whole Nimbleverse* on a fast network) and only emits output for things not up-to-date/failing.
+As evident from `nim.nvim` above, `nimp get|up` also work on *non-Nim repos* & things not in `packages.json`.  `nimp u`  runs in parallel and is usually very fast (10 seconds to git pull *the whole Nimbleverse* on a fast network) and only emits output for things not up-to-date/failing.